terrier-org/terrier-core/doc/terrier_develop.md

 Terrier now has many JUnit test classes, located into the `src/test` folder.
 In particular, JUnit tests are now provided for a great many of the classes in Terrier, including (but not limited to) indexers, tokenisation, retrieval, query parsing, compression, and evaluation.

 In addition, there are JUnit-based end-to-end tests that ensure that the expected results are obtained from a small (22 document) corpus consisting of Shakespeare’s play, the Merchant of Venice.
 The end-to-end tests test all indexers, as well as retrieval functionality behaves as expected.
-The corpus, test topics and relevance assesments are located in `share/tests/shakespeare`.
-Running the unit and Shakespeare end-to-end tests takes about 5 minutes, and can be performed from the command line using the Ant `test` target.
+The corpus, test topics and relevance assessments are located in `share/tests/shakespeare`.
+Running the unit and Shakespeare end-to-end tests takes about 5 minutes, and can be performed from the command line using the Maven `test` target.

 Since Terrier 4.0, Terrier has an end-to-end test based on the TREC WT2G corpus.
 This is good method test to ensure that a change on Terrier has not negatively impacted on retrieval performance.
 Note that while indexing the WT2G corpus only takes a few minutes, the end-to-end test suite runs different indexing varieties, so you should allow about about an hour for this test to run.
 To run this test, you need to specify the location of the WT2G corpus, topics and relevance assessments (qrels):